InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 The usual proportion of these communities, at least in open source, are following the distribution of 80% of the activity is done by a 20% of the developers.
-It is expected that inner source communities follow the same distribution as the development process is open within the organization.
+It is expected that InnerSource communities follow the same distribution as the development process is open within the organization.
 Thus, the mentioned roles such as pure end users or core developers will be also found.

-Coming back to the analysis, the contributors funnel analysis aims at understanding how much time it takes for a developer to become a contributor of the inner source project.
+Coming back to the analysis, the contributors funnel analysis aims at understanding how much time it takes for a developer to become a contributor of the InnerSource project.
 From their first traces asking for a feature request in a mailing lists or opening a bug report, till the point in time when they commit or review their first piece of code.